-iOS 12: All right, here we go.
+iOS 12: With iOS 11, Apple has broken the traditional thoughts and took many things onboard to meet customers’ satisfaction.
+All the new features that have been introduced in iOS 11 will get matured in the upcoming iOS 12.
+All right, here we go.
 Apple created quite a flutter this year with the release of the iOS 11, an operating system which is seen by many as s step in the right direction, thanks to the bold decisions which Apple took.
 It, for example, removed any further support for the 32-bit apps and devices which could run only 32-bit apps, like the Apple iPhone 5c.
 While the process also weeded out thousands of apps and app developers from the existing market, the message was clear: Apple was not averse to risk-taking behavior.
 It also showed that Apple already has a firm grasp of the future of technology and where that future is leading us.

 Apple iOS 12: Release Date